Ressources

 Observe > Understand > Act

-If one of these steps is missing, the result of the action is very likely to be invalidated.
+If one of these steps were missing, the result of the action would likely be invalidated.

 3 common flaws: